 Myth # 1: Talents are rare

 Talent isn’t special.
 Everyone has it.
 The best managers help employees cultivate their talent.
 Take the housekeeper at a motel.
 The best housekeepers see themselves as the frontline staff critical to the customer experience.
 They sit on the bed and imagine the room from the customer’s perspective.
-There is a hero hiding in every role.
+A hero is hiding in every role.

 Myth # 2: Some roles are so easy, they don’t require talent

-All roles require talent.
+All positions require skill.
 Managers who assume anyone could do a particular job or that everyone doing that job wants out of it as soon as possible are seeing the position through their own filters.

 Define Outcomes, Not Next Steps